fstltna/addskins/README.md

 # addskins
-Tool to add skins to a minetest server using the simple_skions mod
+Tool to add skins to a minetest server that is using the simple_skins mod

 # How to use it: